-A great place to start with servant leadership is by being an active listener.
+A great place to start with servant leadership is by listening actively.

 Effective listening takes practice, but the rewards of being a good listener are immense.
-Perhaps one of the most important benefits of being a good listener is that it allows you to better understand other people’s perspectives.
-Being a good listener can help you to build better relationships, increase trust and inspire confidence among your team members.
+Perhaps one of the most important benefits of being a good listener is that it allows you to understand other people’s perspectives better.
+Being a good listener can help you build better relationships, increase trust, and inspire confidence among your team members.

 Being a good listener doesn’t mean that you have to wait for your turn to speak.
-Instead, it means that you are truly interested in what the other person has to say.
-It means putting your thoughts and judgments aside, and focusing on the person in front of you.
-When you listen to someone else, you give them the gift of your full attention.
-This speaks volumes and can have a real impact on your relationships, both personal and professional.
+Instead, it means you are genuinely interested in what the other person says.
+It means putting your thoughts and judgments aside and focusing on the person before you.
+When you listen to someone else, you give them your full attention.
+This speaks volumes and can have a tangible impact on your personal and professional relationships.

-The servant leader also pays special attention to what goes unspoken in the management context.
+The servant leader also pays special attention to what goes unspoken in management.

-Empathy is the ability or capacity to understand or feel what another person is experiencing from within their frame of reference.
-Effective leaders need to be able to see situations from their team’s perspective, but they also need to be able to understand the feelings and emotions that accompany those situations.
+Empathy is the ability or capacity to understand or feel what another person is experiencing within their frame of reference.
+Influential leaders need to see situations from their team’s perspective and understand the feelings and emotions accompanying those situations.

-Developing your empathy can help you to build better relationships with others, while also improving your ability to respond to a wide range of situations effectively.
+Developing your empathy can help you build better relationships with others and improve your ability to respond to a wide range of situations effectively.
 Effective servant leaders are dedicated to understanding and responding to their team’s unique needs and experiences, and empathy is at the heart of this approach.

 Empathy is not the same as sympathy or pity.
-Sympathy is feeling sorry for someone, and pity is feeling that someone is unfortunate or unfortunate.
-Empathy is about understanding and experiencing what someone else is going through from their perspective, not from yours.
-Being a truly empathetic person takes practice, but it’s an essential quality for servant leaders.
+Sympathy is feeling sorry for someone, and compassion is feeling that someone is unfortunate or unfortunate.
+Empathy is about understanding and experiencing what someone else is going through from their perspective, not yours.
+Being genuinely empathetic takes practice, but it’s essential for servant leaders.

 Another important aspect of servant leadership is healing.
 This can take many forms, from healing the wounds of others who have experienced hardship to healing broken relationships within or between teams.

 Servant leaders recognize the importance of addressing the needs of their people in these three areas of their life.
-They recognize that addressing these needs is often an essential part of inspiring confidence, trust, and loyalty among the people they lead.
+They recognize that addressing these needs is often essential to inspiring confidence, trust, and loyalty among the people they lead.

-The servant-leader has wide awareness, particularly self-awareness.
+The servant-leader has broad awareness, particularly self-awareness.
 He can see circumstances from a more complete, comprehensive perspective.

-Being aware of your actions and the impact of those actions on others is a key quality of servant leadership.
-Servant leaders are aware of the impact that their actions have on their followers and are careful to respond in ways that respect and honor their team.
-In addition, they are also aware of the impact of external forces on their organization, such as political or cultural factors.
+Being aware of your actions and the impact of those actions on others is a crucial quality of servant leadership.
+Servant leaders are aware of their actions impact on their followers and are careful to respond in ways that respect and honor their team.
+In addition, they are also mindful of the effects of external forces on their organization, such as political or cultural factors.

-Self-reflection, listening to what other people say, remaining open to learning, and connecting the dots are all ways to improve awareness.
+Self-reflection, listening to what others say, remaining open to learning, and connecting the dots are all ways to improve awareness.

 The effective servant-leader builds group consensus through persuasion and does not take advantage of their power and status.
 This characteristic most clearly differentiates servant leadership from traditional, authoritarian styles.

 Servant leaders should be persuasive, but they should not be manipulative.
-Being persuasive means using your communication skills to persuade your team to move towards something that they believe in.
+Being transparent means using your communication skills to persuade your team to move towards something they believe in.
 Persuasion is not coercion or manipulation.

 A servant leader thinks beyond the day-to-day.
 He focuses on the long-term perspective.

 Trust and confidence in your skills and abilities as a leader are essential parts of inspiring confidence and loyalty among your followers.
-One of the best ways to build trust among your team members is to be able to conceptualize your plans, strategies, and ideas in ways that are meaningful to your team.
+One of the best ways to build trust among your team members is to conceptualize your plans, strategies, and ideas in meaningful ways for your team.

 Conceptualization is similar to persuasion in that it involves the ability to communicate your ideas effectively to others.
-The difference is that conceptualization is a broader skill that involves the ability to present any idea in a meaningful way.
-Conceptualization is essential in a variety of contexts and situations, including strategy discussions, project planning, and goal setting.
+The difference is that conceptualization is a broader skill of the ability to present any picture meaningfully.
+Conceptualization is essential in various contexts and situations, including strategy discussions, project planning, and goal setting.
 E

 Foresight is the ability to see the long-term implications of current actions and make informed decisions based on that vision.
 Being able to see long-term implications is essential to servant leadership characteristics.

-Foresight helps leaders to avoid making short-term decisions that can derail their long-term goals.
-It’s also important because it helps leaders to avoid making decisions based on knee-jerk reactions to current events.
+Foresight helps leaders avoid making short-term decisions derailing their long-term goals.
+It’s also important because it allows leaders to avoid making decisions based on knee-jerk reactions to current events.

 Servant leaders can stand back from the immediacy of current situations and make decisions based on a long-term vision.
 Foresight helps leaders to see past today’s problems and make decisions that will benefit the team’s long-term growth.
 This characteristic is closely linked to the conceptualization term above.

-Stewardship is the ability to oversee and manage the things that are most important to their team members, such as their relationships and their health.
-Servant leaders recognize the importance of taking care of their followers, both physically and emotionally.
+Stewardship is the ability to oversee and manage the most important things to their team members, such as their relationships and health.
+Servant leaders recognize the importance of taking care of their followers physically and emotionally.

-In addition, servant leaders are not only concerned for the individuals within their organization, but also see the organization as a whole, and the impact it has on all of society.
+In addition, servant leaders are not only concerned for the individuals within their organization but also see the organization as a whole and its impact on society.
 It is linked to the obligation to help and serve others.

 Commitment to the growth of people